SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 is not linked to one of the states referenced in the rule.
 Such rules are illegal and cannot be added to Soar’s production memory.

-Rules that require repair are caused by substate problem-solving that tests or augments a previous result.
-A previous result is a working memory element that was originally created locally in the substate but then later became a result when a rule fired and connected it to the superstate.
+_Rules that require repair are caused by substate problem-solving that tests or augments a previous result._ A previous result is a working memory element that was originally created locally in the substate but then later became a result when a rule fired and connected it to the superstate.
 (At which point a chunk must have been learned.).
 If another substate rules later matches or augments such a previous result WMEusing a path relative to the local substate, then EBBS will have problems.
-It will know that the WME is in the superstate so conditions that test the WME are considered operational and augmentations on that identifier are considered results – but it won’t know where in the superstate that working memory is located is and how it should be referenced in the learned rule, because the problem solving referenced the result relative to the local substate.
+It won’t know where in the superstate that working memory is located is and how it should be referenced in the learned rule, because the problem solving referenced the result relative to the local substate.